AdemSoner/PHP-MySQL-Cinema-Automation-System/README.md

-# PhP-MySQL-Cinema-Automation-System
+# PHP-MySQL Cinema Automation System
-This project's language is written in Turkish.
+This project is language of PHP and it is coded in Turkish.
 An automation has an admin panel and a simple user panel.
+In automation;
+-In the admin panel;
+  *Adding new movie hall    (TR.Sinema salonu ekleyebiliyor).
+  *Adding new movie         (TR.film ekleyebiliyor).
+  *Adding new user          (TR.Yeni izleyici ekleyebiliyor).
+  *Adding new movie hall    (TR.Sinema salonu ekleyebiliyor).
+  *Adding new movie session (TR.Film seansı ekleyebiliyor).